Shiby-Mathew/react-portfolio/README.md

 This is a portfolio application using new React skills.
 An effective portfolio highlights latest technologies and thought processes behind it.
 Here I have used placeholder images and description.
-Late, I will change them to real applications.
+Later, I will change them to real applications.

 ## User Story